COSIMA/cosima-recipes/paper/paper.md

 landing page used to navigate tutorials and recipes.
 The live site is available at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

-The instructional structure is central to the project.
+Pedagogy and instructional structure are central to the project.
 "Cooking Lessons 101" introduces generic skills such as loading model output, working with labelled arrays, plotting, and interacting with shared data catalogues.
 These tutorials lead into domain-focused "recipes": self-contained notebooks showing how to